Storm looks to clinch top-two playoff seed in rematch with Dallas Wings

 In their first meeting — an 83-65 Storm victory Aug.
 14 — Seattle dominated inside (40-26 points in the paint and 47-37 rebounding) against a depleted Dallas frontcourt missing standout rookie forward Satou Sabally.

-The Storm, which led from start to finish, never allowed the Lynx to get closer than 10 points in the second half and built a 29-point lead in the fourth.
+The Storm, which led from start to finish, never allowed the Wings to get closer than 10 points in the second half and built a 29-point lead in the fourth.

 “They’re a lot better than the first time we played them earlier in the season,” Kloppenburg said.
 “I don’t think our team overlooks anybody.
 They know how tough this league can humble you quickly if you do that.
 They know we want to be playing well all through this week and going into that next week.